 The last keyboard I would like to recommend to those looking to play whilst at University is the P125 by Yamaha.
 As you may have guessed, this is the next keyboard up in the P range from the P45, with upgraded and extra features, making it very competitively priced.
 Though not the most expensive by quite a significant amount, Yamaha have done an excellent job at making this keyboard worth every penny.
 Believe it or not, it is actually the lightest keyboard out of the 3 we have looked at, and has the most features and buttons to choose from!
 It has 24, high-quality voices, four of them being piano voices, as well as a splitting feature to play two sounds of your choice at once or separately (one on each half of the keyboard).
 It also has 50 demo songs for you to listen to as well as an option to have many different drum & bass rhythms accompany your playing!
 This has to be one of my favourite features to the P125.
 It also has an advanced metronome feature and four powerful speakers, two coming from underneath, giving you a nice depth and bass to your playing, as well as two bigger speakers on the top which project the sound upwards, giving you a much louder, clearer and punchier sound as you play.
 Not to mention it has an additional ‘sound boost’ option to boost the volume of your playing even more!
 So this keyboard vastly outweighs the P45 and the Korg B2 in terms of features, sound and portability, though it will cost you that extra amount of money as you do certainly get exactly what you pay for with all of these keyboards.

 So the Korg B2, is great for its price, with bright speakers which produce a reasonably loud sound, and a wide range of voices to choose from.
 Though it is the slightly heavier keyboard of the 3 and is quite difficult to navigate if you are looking to play around with all of its features.
-The P45, will cost you slightly more, but it is lighter, meaning it would be slightly easier to carry up the stairs of your Uni flat, as well as being more straightforward in terms of its layout.
+The P45 will cost you slightly more, but it is lighter, meaning it would be slightly easier to carry up the stairs of your Uni flat, as well as being more straightforward in terms of its layout.
 The speakers are however slightly less powerful and don’t give you as much of a rich sound as the other keyboards do, particularly the P125.
-Which leads me on to the final keyboard for today, the Yamaha P125.
-Though it is the most expensive by quite a way, it is the lightest and certainly the most compact due to the vast amount of different voices and sounds it has ready to play with.
+This leads me on to the final keyboard for today, the Yamaha P125.
+Though it is the most expensive by quite away, it is the lightest and certainly the most compact due to the vast amount of different voices and sounds it has ready to play with.
 It will also give you a much brighter and more crisp sound as you play, really adding to the qualities that an acoustic piano has.

 Just to throw in a 4th option if you have a little more room – Why not have a look at the slimline Yamaha Arius YDP-S34 and YDP-S54?
 Perfect for fitting into small spaces.
 And a 5th: If you are really pushed for space yet still want an authentic feeling piano to play then have a look at the Yamaha P121, it’s essentially a P125 but with only 71 keys instead of 88.

-I hope you have enjoyed and found this video useful, please make sure to check these products out on our website through the links below, and be sure to subscribe to our mailing list for our weekly updates, newsletters, special offers and much more below.
+I hope you have enjoyed and found this video useful, please make sure to check these products out on our website through the links below, and be sure to subscribe to our mailing list for our weekly updates, newsletters, special offers, and much more below.
 Thanks for listening/ watching!